mjtb/jpegbork/README.md

 ```

 The _count_ argument gives the number of entries in `db.js` to process
 in the current execution of the script.
+If _count_ is ≤ 0, no files are
+checked and a summary of the current state of the entries in `db.js`
+is printed.

 Upon successful execution, the `db.js` file is backed up to `db.js.bak` and
 then overwritten with the computed information.